 Tribal Access Program (TAP)

 The U.S. Department of Justice (DOJ) launched the Tribal Access Program for National Crime Information (TAP) in August 2015 and has expanded yearly to provide Tribes access to national crime information systems for federally authorized criminal and non-criminal purposes.
 TAP allows selected federally-recognized Tribes to more effectively serve and protect their nation’s citizens by ensuring the exchange of critical data across the Criminal Justice Information Services (CJIS) systems and other national crime information systems.

-There are currently over 75 Tribes with agencies participating in TAP.
+There are currently over 90 Tribes with over 330 tribal government agencies participating in TAP.